 3. I used to be very controlling.
 I teach in my book whenever you try to control someone you take a piece of yourself away.
 Some people don’t have control over their life so they try to control others.
 Ask your family and friends if they see you as controlling.
 If they do, pay more attention to the things you say and do.

-4. There are power techniques that I put in my book that can save you from arguments and stress.
-For example if someone makes a judgment call about you and they don’t know you nine times out of ten they’re talking about themselves or someone close to them.
-Don’t say anything and let them keep talking and eventually they will tell you what’s really on their minds.
-Another example of a power technique that will help you avoid arguments and stress is when you’re about to engage in an argument with someone, try your best not to interrupt them.
-When you interrupt someone sometimes you miss what the person is trying to say and that could cause an argument.
+4. There are power techniques that can save you from arguments and stress.
+For example as Robert Green says, “if someone makes a judgment call about you and they don’t know you nine times out of ten they’re talking about themselves or someone close to them.
+Don’t say anything and let them keep talking and eventually they will tell you what’s really on their minds.”
+Another example of a power technique that will help you avoid arguments and stress by Robert Green is, “when you’re about to engage in an argument with someone, try your best not to interrupt them.
+When you interrupt someone sometimes you miss what the person is trying to say and that could cause an argument.”